svikashk/incremental-development/README.md

 1. Questions & review
 2. ~5 minute status report from each group
-3. Coach-led discussion of challenges and Lessons Learned
+3. Discussion of challenges and Lessons Learned

 #### After Break

-Prepare for the week!
-Break into groups and meet with a coach to discuss your progress from last week, and to make plans for a success week ahead.
+Git workshop!
+Come ready with your questions and your git problems from the week.

 ### After Class